divSivasankaran/Face-Recognition-on-Android/README.md

 ## Project Theia - Face Recognition on Android

 This is an android app that can use an inbuilt camera/video stream via Wifi/Wifi-Direct to recognize people from a pre-enrolled list of persons using Face Recognition.
 The goal is to be able to run the algorithms locally on the device without accessing API/servers running on the cloud & utilize only a single photo per enrollment.

-To make it clear, the purpose was to just demonstrate and quickly integrate existing open-source Face APIs as a starter kit for further work.
+**Please bear in mind that the purpose was to just demonstrate and quickly integrate existing open-source Face APIs as a starter kit for further work.
+This is by no means an out-of-the-box solution for FR, nor is it a production ready app.**

 For face recognition on the devices, the following libraries have been used/integrated: